msayson/msayson.github.io/_posts/2024-07-14-lambda-power-tuning.markdown

 Click on the `powerTuningStateMachine` resource to open the state machine, and click `Start Execution`, then enter the JSON payload to run the benchmark test with, where input parameters are documented on the tool's [GitHub README](https://github.com/alexcasalboni/aws-lambda-power-tuning).

-For example, the following payload runs the tool against the given Lambda function, with 15 executions each for 512, 1024, 1536, 2048, and 3008 MB of memory, with a function payload specific to my API service.
+For example, the following payload runs the tool against the given Lambda function, with 15 executions each for 512, 1024, 1536, 2048, and 3008 MB of memory, with a function payload specific to my API service, and the `balanced` optimization strategy.

-I set `parallelInvocation` to false after observing Lambda throttling errors with it set to true, since my test Lambda isn't currently provisioned for high load, and `strategy` to `balanced` to equality weight minimizing latency and minimizing costs, while you can configure the tool to only consider one or use a different weighted average.

 ```json
 {